-Airline industry turmoil deepens as coronavirus pain spreads
+Airline industry crisis deepens as coronavirus pain spreads

 Delta Air Lines (DAL.N) said on Wednesday it would park more than 600 jets, cut corporate pay by as much as a half, and scale back flying by more than 70% until demand begins to recover.

-American Airlines Group Inc (AAL.O) in a memo to staff rebuffed criticism that it had rewarded its shareholders with too many dividends and stock buybacks in better times, leaving it with less cash to manage the crisis.
+American Airlines Group Inc (AAL.O) in a memo to staff rebuffed criticism it had rewarded its shareholders with too many dividends and stock buybacks in better times, leaving it with less cash to manage the crisis.

 “Unfortunately, this is no ordinary rainy day,” said Nate Gatten, American’s senior vice president global government affairs.
 “These are extraordinary circumstances, and additional support is necessary to protect jobs and ensure that the flying public can continue to rely on our industry after the crisis ends.”